crowdgames/sturgeon-pub/README.md

 * Seth Cooper and Eden Balema.
 2023.
 "Learning constrained graph layout for content generation."
 Proceedings of the Experimental AI in Games Workshop. https://ceur-ws.org/Vol-3626/short4.pdf

 * Seth Cooper, Faisal Abutarab, Emily Halina and Nathan Sturtevant.
 2023.
 "Visual exploration of tile level datasets."
 Proceedings of the Experimental AI in Games Workshop. https://ceur-ws.org/Vol-3626/short3.pdf

+* Seth Cooper and Mahsa Bazzaz.
+2024.
+"Literally unplayable: on constraint-based generation of uncompletable levels."
+Proceedings of the 15th Workshop on Procedural Content Generation. https://doi.org/10.1145/3649921.3659844